-What Is a Custom Type?
+What Is a Type?

-Custom Types are models for your documents.
+Types are models for your documents.
 They are the place where you define and configure fields for your content.
 They give structure to documents: pages, posts, articles, events, products — whatever blocks of content you need for your project.

 Create Slices in the Slices tab of Slice Machine.
-You can use Slices in multiple Custom Types.
+You can use Slices in multiple custom types.

 In the Slices tab, create your Slices, save their models to the filesystem, synchronize them with your repository, and see Slice simulations with mock data.

-Click on + Add a new Field to see the list of fields you can add to Custom Types and Slices.
+Click on + Add a new Field to see the list of fields you can add to custom types and Slices.

-You can use tabs within a Custom Type to organize your content fields and make document editing more user-friendly.
-Click the + Add a new tab button in the Custom Type builder to add a tab.
+You can use tabs within a custom type to organize your content fields and make document editing more user-friendly.
+Click the + Add a new tab button in the custom type builder to add a tab.